MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 ### Split columns by using R

 Sometimes the data requires extensive manipulation to extract features.
 Suppose you have a text file that contains an ID followed by values and notes, all separated by spaces.
-Or that your text file contains characters that are not supported by Machine Language Studio.
+Or suppose that your text file contains characters that are not supported by Machine Language Studio.

 There are several R packages that provide specialized functions for such tasks.
 The [splitstackshape library](http://cran.r-project.org/web/packages/splitstackshape/index.html) package contains several useful functions for splitting multiple columns, even if each column has a different delimiter.